 Treprostinil belongs to the group of agents called prostaglandins, which occur naturally in the body and are involved in many biological functions.
 Treprostinil works by relaxing blood vessels and increasing the supply of blood to the lungs, which reduces the workload of the heart.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of treprostinil injection in children 16 years of age and younger.
+Appropriate studies have not been performed on the relationship of age to the effects of treprostinil injection in children.
 Safety and efficacy have not been established.